ToolsZilaSmart Calculators & Financial Tools

 The tool subtracts estimated federal, state, Social Security, and Medicare taxes from gross pay and shows annual, monthly, and per-check net pay.

 The estimate excludes local income taxes, pre-tax benefit elections, itemized deductions, tax credits, W-4 extra withholding, garnishments, and employer-specific payroll rules.
+Those factors can materially change final net pay.

-Tax rates are stored in versioned JSON files and should be checked against official federal, FICA, and state sources during each annual update.
-Federal and FICA values are current for 2026; state data is versioned separately.
+Tax rates are stored in versioned JSON files and checked against primary federal, FICA, and state sources during updates.
+Federal and FICA values are current for 2026; state data is versioned separately when state rules change on a different schedule.

 US Paycheck Calculator FAQ